 You’re not responsible for preventing someone from dying by suicide, but by reaching out and offering your support, you could help them see that there are other options and encourage them to get the treatment they need.
 If you notice someone is struggling and may be at risk for suicide:

 - Don’t be afraid to ask directly- ‘Have you ever had thoughts of suicide?’
 Talking about suicide does not cause suicide.
 It will instead let them know that you are open to talking about suicide in a non-judgmental and supportive way.
 It is also a chance to confirm that they are not alone, that you care about them and that their life matters.

-- If you are worried about a person’s immediate safety, take them to the emergency room, contact the Canadian Suicide Prevention Service at 1-833-456-4566 for 24/7 support or call 911 immediately.
+- If you are worried about a person’s immediate safety, take them to the emergency room, contact Talk Suicide Canada at 1-833-456-4566 for 24/7 support or call 911 immediately.

 - If this is not an emergency, help connect your loved one to a mental health professional.
 Many people don’t go to their first appointment.
 To provide support to get them to their appointment, while also practicing physical distancing during pandemic times, offer to drive there separately and wait nearby or accompany them by video call until their visit.